-The Permittee shall inject fluids through a well containing tubing with a packer.
-The Permittee shall install tubing and packer in accordance with the procedures in the permit application.
-In the event that a packer needs to be set or reset at a revised depth at a later date, the Permittee shall perform a mechanical integrity test, submit the necessary information as determined by an authorized EPA representative, and obtain authorization from the Director or EPA authorized representative prior to resuming injection.
-The Permittee shall set the packer no more than 200 feet measured depth (MD) from the top of the injection interval unless a greater spacing from the packer to the top of the injection interval is specified and authorized by the Director or EPA authorized representative.
+The well(s) shall inject fluids through tubing with a packer.
+Tubing and packer shall be installed in accordance with the procedures in the permit application.
+In the event that a packer needs to be set or reset at a revised depth at a later date, the Permittee will perform a mechanical integrity test, submit the necessary information as determined by an authorized EPA representative, and obtain authorization from the Director or EPA authorized representative prior to resuming injection.
+The packer will be set no more than 200 feet measured depth (MD) from the top of the injection interval unless a greater spacing from the packer to the top of the injection interval is specified and authorized by the Director or EPA authorized representative.